 Kids are complaining they have to compete for parents’ time.
+Do you need to put down your smartphone once in a while?

 You may constantly be giving your kids a hard time over having their heads buried in their smartphones, but it might be the pot calling the kettle black.